-Regulation 18 stage, 24 reasonable alternative strategic sites were identified, and 335 non-strategic sites.
+Strategic employment-led sites are considered to be those which comprise over 75ha.
+At the Regulation 18 stage, 24 reasonable alternative strategic sites were identified, and 335 non-strategic sites.

 - N54.
 Following the Regulation 18 consultation in 2024, Medway Council have produced an updated LAA (2025)18, which led to updated information for a number of non-strategic reasonable alternative sites, including capacity and use changes.
-The 335 reasonable alternative non-strategic sites comprise: - 200 sites identified for residential use; - 47 sites identified for non-residential use; - 87 sites identified for mixed uses; and - One site identified for either residential or non-residential use. - N55.
+The 335 reasonable alternative non-strategic sites comprise: - 199 sites identified for residential use; - 47 sites identified for non-residential use; - 87 sites identified for mixed uses; - One site identified for Gypsy and Traveller use; and - One site identified for either residential or non-residential use. - N55.
 The Council also identified two new reasonable alternative strategic sites, and merged two previously assessed strategic sites (Sites HHH2 and HHH31).
 Furthermore, the Council has provided updated information including capacity changes and change of the proposed site use.
 Therefore, a total of 27 reasonable alternatives strategic sites have been evaluated, comprising: - 22 residential-led strategic sites; and - Five employment-led strategic sites. - N56.
 The pre-mitigation assessments of the 27 strategic sites are presented within Appendix F and the pre-mitigation assessment of the 335 non-strategic reasonable alternative sites is presented within Appendix G, superseding the site assessment information presented within the Regulation 18 Interim SA. - N57.
+All reasonable alternative sites are evaluated using the same methodology.
+However, due to their large scale and capacity, strategic sites are often capable of providing a range of supporting infrastructure alongside the core land use.
+Many are accompanied by masterplans that present a proposed layout and location of different land uses within the red line boundary, as well as evidence which underpins proposals at the site, in contrast to the non-strategic sites where this level of detail is not available on a comparable basis. - N58.
 Figure N.5.4 shows how a range of positive and adverse effects were likely to arise from the different reasonable alternative sites, prior to the consideration of the mitigation hierarchy.